-- Chunk learning and tasks. - Giving learners a warning, for example, if it is time for lunch/break a few minutes before. - Allowing enough time to complete work/extra time if needed. - Key words written on a whiteboard/working wall. - Pre-teach new vocabulary/concepts. - WAGOLL Provide the children with a model to ensure the teacher's expectations for the session and task are clear. - Over-learning of concepts. - Multisensory approaches used. - Movement breaks, for example, giving books out/taking the register. - Practical and outdoor learning every lesson is child-led and investigations are planned frequently throughout each unit.
-Lessons are interactive and practical, for example, labelling body parts would involve drawing around each other and labelling with chalk on the yard as opposed to using worksheets.
-Making organs out of modelling clay.
-Use of Press Play to involve drama also. - Explicit instructions, single step instructions. - Use of hand signals, for example, thumbs up.
+- Chunk learning and tasks. - Hand signals, for example, thumbs up. - Movement breaks class jobs register/give out books etc. - Visual timetable, Now and Next. - Provide a warning if there is going to be a change, for example, lunch time/break time. - Allowing the pupils enough time to finish or provided extra time if needed. - Key words written on a whiteboard. - Pre-teach new vocabulary/concepts. - WAGOLL Provide the children with a model to ensure the teacher's expectations for the session and task are clear. - Over-learning of concepts. - Multisensory approaches used. - Practical and outdoor learning active learning, for example, circle time, passing a toy around.
+Use of Now Press Play which includes drama. - Explicit instructions, single step instructions. - Scaffolded tasks build in support and independent parts of a task. - Summarise sequences of events through mind maps, spider plans, role-play, drama.

-- Scaffolded tasks build in support and independent parts of a task. - Summarise sequences of events through mind maps, spider plans, role-play, drama. - Aids to support learning such as word mats, concrete resources, visual supports, breakdown of steps on whiteboard/step ladder. - Provide/prewrite information which is non-essential to the learning Date/Steps to Success already provided. - Visual timetable/Now and Next. - High expectations for all no ceiling on learning, Steps to Success to support this. - Talking partners gives children the opportunity to reflect on and discuss ideas. - On the spot marking and feedback to correct any misconceptions promptly, ensure any intervention required and move pupils forward with their learning.
+- Aids to support learning such as word mats, concrete resources, visual supports, breakdown of steps on whiteboard/step ladder, feeling books, stories/scenarios with drama. - Provide/prewrite information which is non-essential to the learning Date/Steps to Success/Reflect already provided. - High expectations for all no ceiling on learning, Steps to Success to support this. - Talking partners gives children the opportunity to reflect on and discuss ideas. - On the spot marking and feedback to correct any misconceptions promptly, ensure any intervention required and move pupils forward with their learning.